Question: What’s the next best thing to a big bowl of pasta?

 As the world becomes increasingly adventurous with both food and social media, we have seen a drastic increase in the quantity and quality of food photography.

 Whether your goal is to simply document your delectable food choices as you dine out around town, or you wish to create painterly still-lifes that rival the masters, your smartphone is simply not going to cut it.
-Luckily, the team at Ted’s Cameras love their food almost as much as they love photography.
+The team at Ted’s Cameras love their food almost as much as they love photography.
 Here are their top camera picks for food photography for all levels of budget.

 The best camera for under $500: Sony HX90V